shakhscode/Inflation-and-GDP-Growth-Analysis-G20Countries/README.md

 ![](extraimagefiles/inflation2.jpg)

-Did you know this before ?
+Do you beleive in the above qoute ?
 You may beleive this or not, but you can't deny that all countries are facing economic slowdown due to high inflation in 2022.
-Well, as I studied two major reasons for high inflation all over the world in 2022 are -
+There are lot of reasons for inflation.
+I studied two major reasons for high inflation all over the world in 2022 are -
 - Covid 19 pandemic.
 - Russia vs. Ukraine war.